idexus/Sharp.UI/README.md

 }
 ```

-Visual Studio 2022 extensions for both Windows and Mac are available for download from the [HotReloadKit releases page](https://github.com/idexus/HotReloadKit/releases).
+VS Code and Visual Studio 2022 extensions for both Windows and Mac are available for download from the [HotReloadKit releases page](https://github.com/idexus/HotReloadKit/releases).
 Please note that this is a proof of concept and there is no official support.
 Use it at your own risk.

 # Examples